 Somewhat heavy, bulkier design

-Pricey, very heavy, retains moisture, difficult to drive in
+Pricey, very heavy, difficult to drive in

 Expensive, slightly bulky

-Clunky fit, very heavy, not very stylish
+Clunky fit, very heavy, not great for driving

 Bungee lace system isn't always ideal, somewhat limited to casual use